CHoudrouge4/SNNAHDD/README.md

 i.e d(p, q) <= (1 + epsilon) d(p_k, q)
 where q is the query point, d is the distance function.
-For the Priority k-means testing P_k is the kth furthest point from the true correct answer.
+For the Priority k-means tree testing, P_k is the kth furthest point from the true correct answer.
-For the Randomized kd-trees, P_k is the correct answer returned by linear search.
+For the Randomized kd-trees testing, P_k is the correct answer returned by linear search.
 Therefore, p is a correct solution if it satisfies the above inequality.

 By increases epsilon from 0.3 to 0.7, the precision increases from 87% to 99% for the Randomized K-tree, and it increases from 70 to 80% for the Priority K-means Tree.